TYPES OF GRANTS & GRANT REQUESTS

 How often may an organization apply?

-Organizations may not apply more than once per year for general operating or program support.* Organizations that apply, whether funded or not, must wait a minimum of one year to apply again.
+The majority of organizations may not apply more than once per year for general operating or program support.* Organizations that apply, whether funded or not, must wait a minimum of one year to apply again.
 (For example, an organization that applied during the Winter Cycle is not eligible to apply for the immediate next cycle—the Summer Cycle—but instead must wait to apply during the following Winter Cycle or later.)
 If an organization fails to submit timely reports, they will be notified that they are “not in good standing.”
 Organizations that are “not in good standing” must wait an additional year beyond their current cycle to submit a new LOI.
 (For example, an organization funded in the Summer 2021 Cycle will need to wait at least until the Summer 2023 Cycle to apply again.)
 An organization may apply for operating or program support during an active capital campaign grant, or simultaneously, with the Foundation’s approval.

 If my organization is awarded a multi-year grant, when are we eligible to next apply?

 Organizations awarded a multi-year grant must wait until the completion of that grant before next applying.
 (For example, an organization awarded a 2-year grant in the Winter 2021 Cycle is not eligible to apply until the Winter 2023 Cycle.)

 If my organization withdraws an application, when are we eligible to reapply?

 If an application was submitted and then withdrawn, the organization must wait a minimum of one year to apply again.
 (For example, an organization that applied and withdrew during the Winter Cycle is not eligible to apply for the immediate next cycle—the Summer Cycle—but instead must wait to apply during the following Winter Cycle or later.)
 Please note, this applies only to applications that are submitted and then withdrawn.
 If an application has been started, but never submitted, the organization is welcome to apply in the following cycle.